-I hope this post has helped you figure out the kind of support you may need to make your 2017 resolutions a reality.
-If you’re considering help to demolish some emotional walls, call me at (305) 501-0133 or click here if you’re ready for a free 20-minute Clarity Consult to decide if my brand of counseling with integrated coaching is the right fit for your needs.
-I’ll be happy to answer any questions you may have about how support can get you back on track with your new year’s resolutions.
+We hope this post has helped you figure out the kind of support you may need to make your 2017 resolutions a reality.
+If you’re considering help to demolish some emotional walls, call us at (305) 501-0133 or click here if you’re ready for a free 20-minute Clarity Consult to decide if our brand of counseling with integrated coaching is the right fit for your needs.
+We will be happy to answer any questions you may have about how support can get you back on track with your new year’s resolutions.
 If you enjoyed it, share this post with that someone you know is struggling.
 They’ll thank you for it and you’ll have a friend for life!

 LIKED THIS POST?